 The Most Hated Man on the Internet

-The documentary: In 2010, Hunter Moore ran a website called IsAnyoneUp? which allowed anonymous users to post nude photos of their ex-partners with the intention of ruining their lives.
+The documentary: In 2010, Hunter Moore ran a website called IsAnyoneUp?, which allowed anonymous users to post nude photos of their ex-partners with the intention of ruining their lives.
 Moore made sure to post their full name and other identifying information, including links to their social media.
 Several underage girls were posted to the site as well, and Moore earned roughly $8k to $13k in monthly website revenue.

 The Last Dance

-The documentary: Charting the Chicago Bulls' 1997/98 season, The Last Dance frames that fateful year with archival footage and interviews with Michael Jordan and some of his closest allies and enemies.
+The documentary: Charting the Chicago Bulls' 1997/98 season, The Last Dance documents that fateful year with archival footage and interviews with Michael Jordan and some of his closest allies and enemies.
 The ups, the downs, and the slam dunks all feature.

 Why it's worth a watch: You don't need to be a basketball fan to get the most out of The Last Dance.
-The joint ESPN/Netflix production dives deep into what makes one of the biggest icons of the 20th Century tick: the feuds, the fights with front office, and the family stories all feature heavily here.
+The joint ESPN/Netflix production dives deep into what makes one of the biggest icons of the 20th Century tick: feuds, fights with the front office, and family stories all feature heavily here.
 It's all presented in a way that lets you learn as you go, without being condescending.
 Plus, if you are into b-ball, then you can rest easy in the knowledge that you're seeing a hidden side of one of the sport's greatest dynasties.
-Hundreds of hours of previously unseen footage were used for The Last Dance, and it offers a unique, complex take on the man they once called "Air."
+Hundreds of hours of previously unseen footage were used for The Last Dance, and it offers a unique, complex take on the man they once called 'Air.'

 Mercury 13

-Why it's worth a watch: A piece of history that many of us just don't know about, this is one of many examples of sexism that’s so ingrained in our collective past, we don't realise it.
+Why it's worth a watch: A piece of history that many of us just don't know about, this is one of many examples of sexism that’s so ingrained in our collective past that we don't realize it.
 If you’re a fan of untold backstories, you’ll be both enthralled and, at times, enraged by the story of these remarkable women and how their dreams were backburnered because of their gender.
 Told via interviews with the remaining members of the group, this is a fascinating cultural document.

 The Bleeding Edge